tendermint/tendermint/spec/abci++/abci++_app_requirements.md

 Process *p*'s prepared proposal can differ in two different rounds where *p* is the proposer.

-* Requirement 1 [`PrepareProposal`, header-changes]: When the blockchain is in same-block execution mode, *p*'s Application provides values for the following parameters in `ResponsePrepareProposal`:
-  `AppHash`, `TxResults`, `ConsensusParams`, `ValidatorUpdates`.
-Provided values for `ConsensusParams` and `ValidatorUpdates` MAY be empty to denote that the Application wishes to keep the current values.

-Parameters `AppHash`, `TxResults`, `ConsensusParams`, and `ValidatorUpdates` are used by Tendermint to compute various hashes in the block header that will finally be part of the proposal.

-* Requirement 2 [`PrepareProposal`, no-header-changes]: When the blockchain is in next-block execution mode, *p*'s Application does not provide values for the following parameters in `ResponsePrepareProposal`:
-  `AppHash`, `TxResults`, `ConsensusParams`, `ValidatorUpdates`.

-In practical terms, Requirements 1 and 2 imply that Tendermint will (a) panic if the Application is in same-block execution mode and *does not* provide values for `AppHash`, `TxResults`, `ConsensusParams`, and `ValidatorUpdates`, or (b) log an error if the Application is in next-block execution mode and *does* provide values for `AppHash`, `TxResults`, `ConsensusParams`, or `ValidatorUpdates` (the values provided will be ignored).

-* Requirement 3 [`PrepareProposal`, timeliness]: If *p*'s Application fully executes prepared blocks in `PrepareProposal` and the network is in a synchronous period while processes *p* and *q* are in *r<sub>p</sub>*, then the value of *TimeoutPropose* at *q* must be such that *q*'s propose timer does not time out (which would result in *q* prevoting `nil` in *r<sub>p</sub>*).
+* Requirement 1 [`PrepareProposal`, timeliness]: If *p*'s Application fully executes prepared blocks in `PrepareProposal` and the network is in a synchronous period while processes *p* and *q* are in *r<sub>p</sub>*, then the value of *TimeoutPropose* at *q* must be such that *q*'s propose timer does not time out (which would result in *q* prevoting `nil` in *r<sub>p</sub>*).

 Full execution of blocks at `PrepareProposal` time stands on Tendermint's critical path.
-Thus, Requirement 3 ensures the Application will set a value for `TimeoutPropose` such that the time it takes to fully execute blocks in `PrepareProposal` does not interfere with Tendermint's propose timer.
+Thus, Requirement 1 ensures the Application will set a value for `TimeoutPropose` such that the time it takes to fully execute blocks in `PrepareProposal` does not interfere with Tendermint's propose timer.
-Note that violation of Requirement 3 may just lead to further rounds, but will not compromise liveness.
+Note that violation of Requirement 1 may just lead to further rounds, but will not compromise liveness.

-* Requirement 4 [`PrepareProposal`, tx-size]: When *p*'s Application calls `ResponsePrepareProposal`, the total size in bytes of the transactions returned does not exceed `RequestPrepareProposal.max_tx_bytes`.
+* Requirement 2 [`PrepareProposal`, tx-size]: When *p*'s Application calls `ResponsePrepareProposal`, the total size in bytes of the transactions returned does not exceed `RequestPrepareProposal.max_tx_bytes`.

 Busy blockchains might seek to maximize the amount of transactions included in each block.
 Under those conditions, Tendermint might choose to increase the transactions passed to the Application via `RequestPrepareProposal.txs` beyond the `RequestPrepareProposal.max_tx_bytes` limit.
 The idea is that, if the Application drops some of those transactions, it can still return a transaction list whose byte size is as close to `RequestPrepareProposal.max_tx_bytes` as possible.
-Thus, Requirement 4 ensures that the size in bytes of the transaction list returned by the application will never cause the resulting block to go beyond its byte size limit.
+Thus, Requirement 2 ensures that the size in bytes of the transaction list returned by the application will never cause the resulting block to go beyond its byte size limit.

-* Requirement 5 [`PrepareProposal`, `ProcessProposal`, coherence]: For any two correct processes *p* and *q*, if *q*'s Tendermint calls `RequestProcessProposal` on *u<sub>p</sub>*, *q*'s Application returns Accept in `ResponseProcessProposal`.
+* Requirement 3 [`PrepareProposal`, `ProcessProposal`, coherence]: For any two correct processes *p* and *q*, if *q*'s Tendermint calls `RequestProcessProposal` on *u<sub>p</sub>*, *q*'s Application returns Accept in `ResponseProcessProposal`.

-Requirement 5 makes sure that blocks proposed by correct processes *always* pass the correct receiving process's `ProcessProposal` check.
+Requirement 3 makes sure that blocks proposed by correct processes *always* pass the correct receiving process's `ProcessProposal` check.
 On the other hand, if there is a deterministic bug in `PrepareProposal` or `ProcessProposal` (or in both), strictly speaking, this makes all processes that hit the bug byzantine.
 This is a problem in practice, as very often validators are running the Application from the same codebase, so potentially *all* would likely hit the bug at the same time.
 This would result in most (or all) processes prevoting `nil`, with the serious consequences on Tendermint's liveness that this entails.
-Due to its criticality, Requirement 5 is a target for extensive testing and automated verification.
+Due to its criticality, Requirement 3 is a target for extensive testing and automated verification.

-* Requirement 6 [`ProcessProposal`, determinism-1]: `ProcessProposal` is a (deterministic) function of the current state and the block that is about to be applied.
+* Requirement 4 [`ProcessProposal`, determinism-1]: `ProcessProposal` is a (deterministic) function of the current state and the block that is about to be applied.
 In other words, for any correct process *p*, and any arbitrary block *u*, if *p*'s Tendermint calls `RequestProcessProposal` on *u* at height *h*, then *p*'s Application's acceptance or rejection **exclusively** depends on *u* and *s<sub>p,h-1</sub>*.

-* Requirement 7 [`ProcessProposal`, determinism-2]: For any two correct processes *p* and *q*, and any arbitrary block *u*, if *p*'s (resp. *q*'s) Tendermint calls `RequestProcessProposal` on *u* at height *h*, then *p*'s Application accepts *u* if and only if *q*'s Application accepts *u*.
+* Requirement 5 [`ProcessProposal`, determinism-2]: For any two correct processes *p* and *q*, and any arbitrary block *u*, if *p*'s (resp. *q*'s) Tendermint calls `RequestProcessProposal` on *u* at height *h*, then *p*'s Application accepts *u* if and only if *q*'s Application accepts *u*.
-  Note that this requirement follows from Requirement 6 and the Agreement property of consensus.
+  Note that this requirement follows from Requirement 4 and the Agreement property of consensus.

-Requirements 6 and 7 ensure that all correct processes will react in the same way to a proposed block, even if the proposer is Byzantine.
-However, `ProcessProposal` may contain a bug that renders the acceptance or rejection of the block non-deterministic, and therefore prevents processes hitting the bug from fulfilling Requirements 6 or 7 (effectively making those processes Byzantine).
+Requirements 4 and 5 ensure that all correct processes will react in the same way to a proposed block, even if the proposer is Byzantine.
+However, `ProcessProposal` may contain a bug that renders the acceptance or rejection of the block non-deterministic, and therefore prevents processes hitting the bug from fulfilling Requirements 4 or 5 (effectively making those processes Byzantine).
 In such a scenario, Tendermint's liveness cannot be guaranteed.
 Again, this is a problem in practice if most validators are running the same software, as they are likely to hit the bug at the same point.
 There is currently no clear solution to help with this situation, so